Expansion draft: American football

-During its history, the NFL has held eight expansion drafts in order to accommodate newcoming teams.
-Half of them took place in 1960s, when the league was expanding quickly, facing the competition from AFL.
-The last was held in 2002, as the league reached its current state of 32 teams.
+Through the history of the National Football League (NFL), the NFL has held eight expansion drafts in order to accommodate newcoming teams.
+Half of them took place in 1960s, when the league was expanding quickly, facing the competition from American Football League (AFL).
+The most recent was held in 2002, as the NFL reached its current state of 32 teams.
+During its ten-year existence, the AFL had two expansion drafts, one in January 1966 for the Miami Dolphins (referred to as a "stocking draft") and one in January 1968 for the Cincinnati Bengals.